modsmthng/homesmthng/README.md

 - `lilygo_amoled_175`: LilyGo T-Display-S3 AMOLED 1.75"
 - `waveshare_amoled_175`: Waveshare ESP32-S3 Touch AMOLED 1.75"

-For the original LilyGo T-RGB build, this housing was used:

 - 3D-Prints: [https://www.printables.com/model/1492077-minimalist-housing-with-frame-for-the-lilygo-t-rgb](https://www.printables.com/@dubios42/collections/2861668)

 The UI is normalized to a shared `466x466` canvas.
 On the T-RGB this leaves a `7px` black border around the active UI area.